christianalfoni/immutable-store/README.md

 The [immutable-js](https://github.com/facebook/immutable-js) library from Facebook is powerful and fast, though it focuses on data structures in general.
 Immutable-store is a library that focuses specifically on storing application state.
 The  mutation API is extremely simple and getting values out of the store is as simple as referencing them with dot notation.

-The library is heavily inspired by [Freezer](https://github.com/arqex/freezer), but uses a different approach both internally and as concept.
-Its goal is to be a contribution to FLUX architecture where you have a central storage that can be passed down through your components.
-This makes it very easy to create isomorphic apps.

-React JS is still missing a good concept on passing a single store down through the components.
-Currently you have to pass that state using props, making your components dependant on each other.
-Hopefully there will soon be a concept where this is solved a bit more elegantly.
-I wrote an article about this, [True isomorphic apps with React and Baobab](http://christianalfoni.github.io/javascript/2015/03/01/true-isomorphic-apps-with-react-and-baobab.html).
-It does not use immutable store, but it could very well have been.

 ## Overview
 - [Installing](#installing)
 - [The concept](#the-concept)